Continuous-time extensions of discrete-time cocycles: Continuous-time extensions

 Due to the identity $\phi^n(\theta, 0)=(\phi^n \theta, 0)$, the $n$-step map of $A$ for $n\in \N$ is given by

 For negative time, we can use the cocycle property of $\Phi$ and $A$, in particular identity (\ref{eq:negative_time_identity}), to compute

-Hence, every continuous-time cocycle defines a discrete-time cocycle.
-The question arises under which conditions the contrary holds. \begin{definition} Given a discrete-time cocycle $A$ over the driving $\phi:\Theta \to \Theta$, we say that $\Phi$, a continuous-time cocycle over the suspension flow $\phi^t:\Theta_1 \to \Theta_1$, is a \emph{natural extension} of $A$ if
+Hence, every continuous-time cocycle defines a discrete-time cocycle. \begin{revision}The question arises which discrete-time cocycles can occur as the time-1 maps of a continuous-time cocycle.
+Equivalently, for which discrete-time cocycles $A$ over $\Theta$ can we find a continuous-time cocycle $\Phi$ over $\Theta_1$ that has $A$ as its time-1 map?\end{revision} \begin{definition} Given a discrete-time cocycle $A$ over the driving $\phi:\Theta \to \Theta$, we say that $\Phi$, a continuous-time cocycle over the suspension flow $\phi^t:\Theta_1 \to \Theta_1$, is a \emph{canonical extension} of $A$ if

-for all $\theta \in \Theta$. \end{definition} \begin{remark} The two computations (\ref{eq:disc_cont_comp_1}) and (\ref{eq:disc_cont_comp_2}) show that, in order to find a natural extension $\Phi$ of $A$, it suffices to find a continuous-time cocycle $\Phi$ that satisfies $\Phi^1_{(\theta, 0)}=A_{\theta}$ for all $\theta\in \Theta$.
-Since the flows $\Phi^t_{(\theta, 0)}$, for $t\in (0,1)$, can be rescaled in time arbitrarily, natural extensions are, given they exist, not unique. \end{remark}
+for all $\theta \in \Theta$. \end{definition} \begin{remark} The two computations (\ref{eq:disc_cont_comp_1}) and (\ref{eq:disc_cont_comp_2}) show that, in order to find a canonical extension $\Phi$ of $A$, it suffices to find a continuous-time cocycle $\Phi$ that satisfies $\Phi^1_{(\theta, 0)}=A_{\theta}$ for all $\theta\in \Theta$.
+Since the flows $\Phi^t_{(\theta, 0)}$, for $t\in (0,1)$, can be rescaled in time arbitrarily, canonical extensions are, given they exist, not unique. \end{remark}

-The next theorem characterises precisely under which condition a natural extension of a discrete-time cocycle exists. \begin{theorem} A discrete-time cocycle $A$ has a natural extension if and only if the map
+The next theorem characterises precisely under which condition a canonical extension of a discrete-time cocycle exists. \begin{theorem} A discrete-time cocycle $A$ has a canonical extension if and only if the map